 You worked as a contractor under the name of a different company.

 I have no idea what my working as a contractor had to do with him, asking for a fake certificate but he vented out all his anger on me.

 So – like a disgruntled employee, what do you do?

 You go on the internet and post a bad review about a company.

 In this case, this ‘disgruntled’ employee made a few fake ids and then posted all bad reviews about us.

 I will let you decide who is guilty here?

-But, I, as an Entrepreneur, is expected to maintain composure and drown in my sorrows.
+But, I, as an Entrepreneur, am expected to maintain composure and drown in my sorrows.